-We estimate bond flows' densities and bond flows at risk, for Brazil, Chile, Colombia, Mexico, and Peru, based on quantile panel regressions.
-We do so as functions of global (push), local (pull), and so-called pipes factors.
-The local factor plays a comparable role across the intermediate quantiles of the densities, whereas the global factor is more relevant for their left tail.
-The pipes we explore affect such densities significantly.
-In addition, central to this study is whether the sensitivity of the bond flows' densities to changes in the global variable is regime dependent.
-Our findings indicate that under a low-volatility regime, such a sensitivity is small and, for some quantiles, nonexistent.
-Under a high-volatility regime, its magnitude increases markedly, particularly, for the left tail of the density.
-In addition, we propose a statistical divergence between densities to quantify the relative importance of the factor shocks affecting bond flows densities.
-Finally, we examine bond flows densities under some of the policies that central banks have undertaken in response to the COVID-19 crisis, providing evidence for their effectiveness.
+We estimate bond flows' densities and bond flows at risk (BaR) for Brazil, Chile, Colombia, Mexico, and Peru, based on quantile panel regressions.
+Both as functions of global (push), local (pull), and so-called pipes factors.
+The local factor plays a similar role across the intermediate quantiles of the density, whereas the global factor is more relevant for its left-hand tail.
+The pipes we explore affect such a density significantly.
+In addition, we assess whether the sensitivity of the bond flows' density to changes in the global variable is regime dependent.
+Under a low-volatility regime, such a sensitivity is small and, for the smaller quantiles, nonexistent.
+Under a high-volatility regime, their magnitudes increase markedly, particularly, for the left tail of the density.
+In addition, we propose a statistical divergence between densities to quantify the relative contribution of the factor shocks affecting bond flows' density.
+In addition, we examine bond flows densities under some of the main policies that central banks have undertaken in response to the COVID-19 crisis, providing evidence for their effectiveness.